iPad 6 Wi-Fi Left Speaker Replacement

 Step 29

-- Unscrew the four Phillips #00 4.3 mm screws holding the LCD in place.
-Time to show those screws who's boss!
+- Grab your Phillips #00 screwdriver and carefully remove the four 4.3 mm screws holding the LCD in place.
+You got this!

 Step 30

-- Grab your trusty spudger and gently pry the LCD out of its cozy little home, just enough to get a good grip with your fingers.
-Don’t forget, there might be some sneaky glue around the screw holes that needs a little slice with a knife.
+- Grab the flat end of your spudger and gently pry the LCD out of its recess just enough to get a good grip with your fingers.
+Keep an eye out for any glue around the screw holes—you might need to slice through it with a knife, no big deal.

-- Now, flip that iPad LCD like you’re flipping the pages of an exciting book!
-Lift it near the camera and swing it over to the home button end of the rear case.
+- Flip the iPad LCD over like turning a page in a book, lifting from near the camera and swinging it towards the home button end of the rear case.

-- Place the LCD face down so you can easily access those display cables.
-You're doing great!
+- Lay the LCD face down to give yourself easy access to the display cables.

 Tools Used